RichFox1990/SDL_Asteroids_Cpp/README.md

 ## Creating a custom Asteroids game using SDL2

+### UPDATE 7 (20/7/20)
+- ADDED enterable Blackhole to transition to each new level. (see screenshot + playable exe)
+- CODE clear up: moved various variables/ code scopes out of game update and into relevant classes
+- CODE added missed 'const' to methods and arguments
+- VISUAL addition of sheild icon next to sheild bar.
+- BUG added screen ratio checks for text textures (rare circumstances meant they were rendered to big on some screens)

 ### UPDATE 6 (17/7/20)
 - ADDED sheild bar - default lose 25% each collision (if you loose all sheild and get hit = gameover)
 - ADDED player sprite flashes during collision cooldown after being hit